DFE-Digital/architecture/principles/business-architecture-principles.md

 **Implications**

-*	All business architecture initiatives must demonstrate how they contribute to DfEs overall strategy and goals.
+*	All business architecture initiatives must demonstrate how they contribute to DfE's overall strategy and goals.
 *	A solid understanding of DfE strategy and goals is a pre-requisite to implementing business architecture.

 ## 2. The organisation drives the narrative